NaimAyat/UCLA_CS118/Reading2.md

 * Hosts and routers have link-layer addresses, just as they have network-layer addresses
 ##### MAC Addresses
 * A link-layer address is variously called a LAN address, a physical address, or a MAC address
+##### Address Resolution Protocol (ARP)
+* Because there are both network-layer addresses (for example, Internet IP addresses) and link-layer addresses (that is, MAC addresses), there is a need to translate between them.
+For the Internet, this is the job of the Address Resolution Protocol (ARP)
+* An ARP module in the sending host takes any IP address on the same LAN as input, and returns the corresponding MAC address
+* Each host and router has an ARP table in its memory which contains mappings of IP addresses to MAC addresses.
+The ARP table also contains a time-to-live (TTL) value, which indicates when each mapping will be deleted from the table